viacheslav-lozinskyi/Preview-PDF/README.md

 ---

+## Prerequisites:
+- **Visual Studio** 2017, 2019, 2022
+- **.NET Framework** 4.7.2+
+- **MetaOutput** extension

+---

+## Dependencies:
-Data visualization is based on [MetaOutput](https://www.metaoutput.net/)
+- Data visualization is based on [MetaOutput](https://www.metaoutput.net/)

-Data extraction based on [PdfiumViewer](https://github.com/pvginkel/PdfiumViewer)
+- Data extraction based on [PdfiumViewer](https://github.com/pvginkel/PdfiumViewer)

+---

+## How can I help:
+- If you like using this extension, please give it a ★★★★★ rating on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ViacheslavLozinskyi.Preview-PDF&ssr=false#review-details).
+- If you found bugs or you have feature requests, please write it on [GitHub](https://github.com/viacheslav-lozinskyi/Preview-PDF).